D. Woods: Career

 Woods has had two photo spreads with King Magazine.
-She is currently recording songs for a possible solo album that can be heard via her MySpace, and appeared in Ludacris's music video "One More Drink".
-She has recently appeared in Lil Wayne's new video "Prom Queen" and Young Money video "Every Girl".
+She recorded songs for a possible solo album that can be heard via her MySpace, and appeared in Ludacris's music video "One More Drink".
+She appeared in Lil Wayne's new video "Prom Queen" and Young Money video "Every Girl".
 She also is working on film/television projects.
-She is currently filming a music video for her upcoming single "Legalize Me".
-It was later revealed that "On My Side" is the lead single with her filming the video in Los Angeles in June.
+She filmed a music video for her single "Legalize Me".
+It was later revealed that "On My Side" is the lead single with her filming the video in Los Angeles in June 2009.
 However, "Legalize Me" is released as a digital single, along with a music video, under Woods' own label Woodgrane Entertainment on iTunes.
-Woods was a featuring artist for Canadian rapper DY (Die Young) for his second single "That's My Spot", which a music video was filmed right before Dy disappeared in Mexico in early September 2010, and has now been confirmed as missing as of November 18, 2010.
+Woods was a featuring artist for Canadian rapper DY (Die Young) for his second single "That's My Spot", which a music video was filmed right before Dy disappeared in Mexico in early September 2010, and was confirmed as missing as of November 18, 2010.
 On November 20, 2010, Woods took to her Twitter account after learning about the disappearance of Schab: "I'm so hurt and worried learning about DY.
 This news effects me no matter how long I knew him.
 I'm praying for DY."
 She went on to say...,"Last time I saw DY we were joking on set of his video (That's My Spot).
 The director said it's a wrap and we said our 'see ya later' to each other."

 In 2011, D. Woods was featured on Ray Garrison's single "Forever Gone", alongside Kyle Lucas.
 Later that year, she also released a "part 2" version of her song "Lady in the Street" on iTunes.
 The Gray Area EP that was supposed to come out in 2009 is now coming out on July 12, 2011, digitally on iTunes.
 In April 2012, D. Woods released a new single called "2 The Bottom".
-She also released the My Favorite Color EP, Volume 1, that she's been hyping up for years, in December 2012.
+She also released the My Favorite Color EP, Volume 1 in December 2012.

-A new single, "Gold Mine", will be released to iTunes on August 13, 2013, with the release of My Favorite Color EP, Volume 2 following sometime in the fall.
+in 2025, she spoke her experiences with Diddy who emotionally abused her and Aubrey O'day.